1982 San Diego Chargers season: Game summaries

-First round: at Pittsburgh Steelers
+AFC First Round playoffs: at (4) Pittsburgh Steelers

 Brooks fumbled the opening kickoff, and the Steelers recovered in the end zone for a touchdown only 12 seconds into the game.
 He also fumbled the next kickoff, though he was able to recover at the San Diego 2-yard line.
 Joiner had a 12-yard catch on 3rd and 11 soon afterwards, and Chandler caught 4 passes for 46 as the Chargers drove 91 yards before kicking a field goal.
 Pittsburgh scored a touchdown on their next drive, taking an early 14–3 lead.
 Chandler had a 10-yard catch on 3rd and 8 on the following drive, which ended with Brooks' 18-yard touchdown run.
 Joiner converted a 3rd and 12 with a 13-yard catch on the next Chargers possession, and Winslow followed up with a 30-yard catch on the next play.
 The drive reached 3rd and 7 at the Steelers 20-yard line, from where Winslow caught an 8-yard pass before losing a fumble.
 Pittsburgh also missed a chance, gaining a first down at the San Diego 29 before Laird intercepted Terry Bradshaw at the 1-yard line and returned the ball 35 yards.
 Chandler's 33-yard catch converted a 3rd and 2, setting up Eric Sievers' touchdown and a 17–14 halftime lead.

 The Steelers opened the second half with a touchdown drive.
 Chandler's 22-yard catch converted a 3rd and 20, and San Diego reached a 4th and 1 from the Pittsburgh 14-yard line.
 They went for the conversion, but John Cappelletti was stopped for no gain.
 From there, the Steelers drove for another touchdown and led 28–17 early in the final quarter.
 San Diego were forced to punt, but Allen intercepted Bradshaw three plays later, returning the ball 8 yards to the Pittsburgh 29-yard line.
 Fouts appeared to have also been intercepted, but San Diego kept the ball due to a Steelers penalty.
 They reached 4th and 6 from the 8, from where Winslow caught a touchdown to pull within four points.
 Pittsburgh punted, leaving the Chargers four minutes to move 64 yards.
 Winslow had a 16-yard catch early in the drive, and Muncie ran 13 yards on a 3rd and 1; Winslow's winning touchdown came on a screen pass on 3rd and 7 from the 12-yard line with a minute left.
 The Steelers advanced as far as San Diego's 49-yard line before Bradshaw's final pass was incomplete as the game finished.

 San Diego had two 100-yard receivers (Chandler 9 catches for 124 yards, Winslow 7 for 102 and 2 touchdowns) to go with Muncie's 25 runs for 126 rushing yards.
 They gained 479 on offense.
-Chargers go to the second AFC round but lost to the Dolphins 34-13.
+Chargers go to the second AFC round but lost to the Dolphins 34–13.